mmuhdar/final-project-sanbercode/README.md

 # 4. run this command $ node ace serve --watch

-# 5. You can test the API by go this link http://localhost:3333/docs or test on your postman.
+# 5. You can test the API by go to this link http://localhost:3333/docs or you can test on your postman.